 Physicians, Physician Assistants, Nurses, Paramedics, EMTs and Mid-Level Providers

 FD welcomes any of the above-mentioned medical professionals to apply as a Medical Volunteer.
 These medical professionals provide the necessary medical expertise and background to ensure a safe program experience.
 FD provides basic medical supplies, including emergency medical kits at programs.
 Additional medical supplies can be brought at the Medical Volunteer’s discretion.

-*As a medical volunteer, you’ll primarily be there to monitor the group and act as a first responder in an emergency situation.
-Because of this, as long as you’re acting within your training, good samaritan laws typically apply.
-That being said, we expect our medical volunteers to understand the limitations of their license as it pertains to volunteering in a different state.
-For questions, exceptions, or further information about this, please contact Paul-[email protected]
+*Medical Volunteers are responsible for monitoring the group and acting as a first responder in the event of an emergency situation.
+Because of this, FD asks all Medical Volunteers to ensure they’re acting within their training and expertise.
+Good samaritan laws typically apply.
+That being said, FD expects its Medical Volunteers to understand the limitations of their license as it pertains to volunteering in a different state.
+For questions, exceptions, or further information about this, please contact Paul Kelly at [email protected].

 Larry O. Smith, MD, FACEP